georgelza/financial_txn_flow_using_graphDB/devlab/README.md

 - `make pullall`
 - `cd connect`
 - `make build`

-Then come back here and `make run`.
+- `cd ..`
+- `make run`

-At this point you can changed directory into nodes and follow the instructions in `README.md`.
+At this point you can changed directory into nodes and follow the instructions in `README.md`, followed by `cd edges` and following the `README.md`.